-Our house is teeming with activity these days; cooking is more of an afterthought.
-I have a bad case of OCD with no chance of a full recovery happening anytime soon, and unfortunately, my particular brand of OCD isn’t related to meal preparation.
-But I still need to eat home cooked food, or I end up paying in the long run, healthwise.
-Here’s a simple skillet chicken recipe I concocted out of desperation to find a quick and affordable way to feed my family.
+Our house is teeming with activity these days, and unfortunately, cooking has become more of an afterthought.
+But I still need to eat home-cooked meals, or I end up paying in the long run with compromised health.
+In light of that, I’m sharing a simple skillet chicken recipe that I concocted out of desperation to find a quick and affordable way to feed my family.

-Ideally, it’s best to buy organic, pastured chicken.
-Often, though, this is too expensive, so we buy the most humanely raised meat within our budget and give thanks for what we have.
+Ideally, I prefer to buy organic, pastured chicken.
+Often, though, this is too expensive, so we buy the most humanely raised meat within our budget and give thanks for what we’re able to purchase.

 To keep life simple, I buy frozen boneless, skinless chicken breasts, the ones referred to as chicken tenders.
-But fresh chicken would taste even better, and a whole chicken, or other chicken parts would probably work, too.
-Simply adjust the quantity of other ingredients and the cooking time to accommodate.
+But fresh chicken would taste even better, and a whole chicken, or other chicken parts would probably work too.
+Simply adjust the quantity of other ingredients and the cooking time to accommodate different cuts.

 Simple Skillet Chicken with Cabbage, Carrots, and Thyme